casbin/jcasbin/README.md

     }
     ```

-3. Besides the static policy file, Casbin also provides API for permission management at run-time.
+3. Besides the static policy file, jCasbin also provides API for permission management at run-time.
 For example, You can get all the roles assigned to a user as below:

     ```java
     Roles roles = enforcer.getRoles("alice");